AaronOpfer/capsuleer.app/README.md

 [You will need to create an application with EVE](https://developers.eveonline.com/applications) and get the `client_id` and `client_secret`, and install them into `esi.conf`.
 You'll need to specify a callback URL with CCP; It should be `<http or https>://<whatever your canonical hostname is>/callback`.

+## Runtimes

+To install both the backend server requirements and the `node`/`npm` used for the front-end build, we use [`pixi`](https://github.com/prefix-dev/pixi).

-## Python
+### Python

-Python 3.11 is required to run the main webserver and several "offline" scripts.
-It's likely newer versions than Python 3.11 will work too.
-The easiest way to get Python 3.11 on an arbitrary system is likely to use miniconda.
-To create the venv, run `./recreate-venv.sh`.
+Python 3.12 is required to run the main webserver and several "offline" scripts.
+It's likely newer versions than Python 3.12 will work too.
+The runtime environment for the webserver can be installed simply with `pixi install`.

-## JavaScript
+### JavaScript

-Node 18.12.1 is required.
-It's likely newer versions will work too.
-The easiest way to get the right version of node is likely to install `nvm`.
-Then, a production build can of the front-end can be made with `npx webpack --config webpack.prod.js`.
+Node 20.17.0 is required.
+It's likely newer versions will work too (20.17.0 was LTS at time of writing).
+The correct version of `node` is installed when using `pixi` as described above.
+A production build can of the front-end can be made with `npx webpack --config webpack.prod.js`.
+Production builds include source maps (this is an open-source project after all).

 ## Postgres

-Postgres 13 is what is currently being used to develop this application.
+Postgres 15 is what is currently being used to run this application.
 It seems likely that a wide variety of versions will work, as our usage of postgres is generally not sophisticated.
 A schema dump can be found in `schema.sql`.

+For now, sourcing a postgres database is up to the deployment.
+On the real deployed site, we use the Postgres available in Debian repositories.

-## `offline/` directory
+## `capsuleerapp.offline` modules

-The offline directory contains scripts for generating static data used by various parts of the app.
+The offline module contains scripts for generating static data used by various parts of the app.

  * `implant_search.py` creates the static data necessary to determine which implant IDs correspond to which attribute bonus.
+When new implants are added, this script needs to be rerun.
  * `all_forge_npc.py` determines all station IDs for NPC stations in The Forge, necessary for the market price estimator feature to differentiate citadels and stations.
+New NPC stations are not very common; the last one was for Paragon/NPE.
  * `dump_skills.py` creates a static JSON file used by the JavaScript build so that the local client has complete knowledge of the skills available in EVE Online. *This means that the front-end needs to be rebuilt every time CCP adds more skills to the game.*

 ## Setting up the NPC Corporation Character Token